 If your driver’s license was not surrendered and revoked or suspended at the time of your arrest, it will usually be taken at the time of sentencing after your criminal trial.
 This is usually not a matter of discretion with your trial judge because state law mandates the surrender of any license “upon conviction.”

-In spite of an appeal or motion for a new trial, your license will usually remain suspended.
-The determination of when reinstatement can occur depends on your state’s laws.
+Despite an appeal or motion for a new trial, your license will usually remain suspended.
+The determination of when license reinstatement can occur depends on your state’s laws.
 Usually, you remain suspended until:

-More STATE DUI Resources
+More DUI Appeals Resources

 If you’d like to learn more about the DUI appeals process, read through some of our informative articles below.
 We convert the ins and outs of DUI appeals and dive into some complicated questions on the matter.
 Also, you can call 1-888-839-4384 anytime to schedule a free consultation.